conartist6/potato-engine/README.md

 This project is in alpha.

+## Developing with the kye engine

+When are you are trying to work on the engine as it is used in your game, you can check out your game's repo (with a package.json) into the games folder, which is gitignored.
+Running `yarn install` in the root of this repository will link the game engine packages for you.

 ## History

 Potato-engine was inspired in particular by Kye, and during initial development was called kye-engine.
 Kye is a 1992 game created by Colin Garbutt, who is not affiliated with this project.
 Kye is retained as the reference game implementation on the engine.